 - i.
 Collaborate with regional authorities to improve transit services - ii.
 Transit support strategies - 5.
-Transportation Demand Management Strategy - i.
-Integrated land use and transportation planning - ii.
-Aligning with and collaborating on other agency initiatives - iii.
-Education related to and awareness of transportation priorities and strategies - iv.
-Long-term sustainable funding and priorities

-Pr2 Undertake a review of the Active Transportation Plan and incorporate the objectives, goals and principles into the Master Transportation Plan.
+Transportation Demand Management Strategy - i. land Integrated use and transportation planning - Aligning with and collaborating on other agency ii. initiatives - Education related of iii. to and awareness transportation priorities and strategies - Long-term sustainable funding and priorities iv. - Pr2 Undertake a review of the Active Transportation Plan and incorporate the objectives, goals and principles into the Master Transportation Plan.

-8.5 Recreation Master Plan and Land for Public Purposes Policy
+Recreation Master Plan and Land for Public Purposes 8.5 Policy